waytoamitj/ImageManager/README.md

 4. Users list : /api/users/list (GET)

-5. Image Upload in Imgur app by authenticated and authorized User : /api/users/{userId}/images/upload   (POST)
+5. Image Upload in Imgur app by authenticated and authorized User : /api/users/{userId}/images/upload   (POST) uploadImage Endpoint: Accepts a MultipartFile representing the image to be uploaded.
+The logic inside the method should handle storing the image and updating the user's images list.

-6. Fetch uploaded image in Imgur app for authenticated and authorized User :  /api/users/{userId}/images/{imageId}   (GET)
+6. Fetch uploaded image in Imgur app for authenticated and authorized User :  /api/users/{userId}/images/{imageId}   (GET) viewImages Endpoint: Retrieves the list of images associated with the user and returns it in the response.

-7. Delete image in Imgur app by authenticated and authorized User :  /api/users/{userId}/images/{imageDeleteHash}    (DELETE)
+7. Delete image in Imgur app by authenticated and authorized User :  /api/users/{userId}/images/{imageDeleteHash}    (DELETE) deleteImage Endpoint: Accepts the URL of the image to be deleted and removes it from the user's images list.

 ![image](https://github.com/waytoamitj/ImageManager/assets/171623556/9145d352-fb57-4f50-b0db-a37cd6833806)